Top 11 Great Infrastructure Projects That Helped Shape America

 6. From end to end, the A train is the longest route.
 The 31-mile journey carries passengers from 207th St. in Manhattan, to Far Rockaway in Queens.

-There are nine ghost stations in the NYC Subway system: The most beautiful is the abandoned City Hall station on the 6 line.
-It was in service from 1904 to 1945.
+The NYC subway system has nine ghost stations.
+The most stunning is the shuttered City Hall station on the 6 line.
+It operated from 1904 until 1945.

 8. San Antonio River Walk